orbitalquark/textadept/docs/manual.md

 - Show completion candidates for a partially-typed snippet trigger word via the "Tools > Snippets > Complete Trigger Word" menu item.
 Continuing to type changes the suggested completion.
 Use the arrow keys to navigate within the list and press `Enter` to insert the rest of the trigger word.
-- Insert a snippet based on the trigger word behind the caret via `Tab` on Windows, Linux, and in the terminal version, and `⇥` on macOS.
+- Insert a snippet based on the trigger word behind the caret via `Tab` on Windows, Linux, BSD, and in the terminal version; and `⇥` on macOS.
 You can insert another snippet within an active snippet.
 A previously active snippet will pick up where it left off after a nested snippet finishes.
-- Navigate to the next placeholder in the current snippet via `Tab` on Windows, Linux, and in the terminal version, and `⇥` on macOS.
+- Navigate to the next placeholder in the current snippet via `Tab` on Windows, Linux, BSD, and in the terminal version; and `⇥` on macOS.
-- Navigate to the previous placeholder in the current snippet via `Shift+Tab` on Windows and Linux, `⇧⇥` on macOS, and `S-Tab` in the terminal version.
+- Navigate to the previous placeholder in the current snippet via `Shift+Tab` on Windows and Linux/BSD, `⇧⇥` on macOS, and `S-Tab` in the terminal version.
 If there is no previous placeholder, the current snippet is canceled.
 - Cancel the current snippet via `Esc`.